woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/movedir.rst

    * - Operating system
      - File path
-   * - Windows
-     - :file:`C:\\ProgramData\\Boundless\\OpenGeo\\pgsql\\9.3`
-   * - OS X
-     - :file:`~/Library/Application\\ Support/PostGIS`
    * - Ubuntu Linux
-     - :file:`/var/lib/postgresql/9.3/main`
+     - :file:`/var/lib/postgresql/9.6/main`
    * - Red Hat / CentOS Linux
-     - :file:`/var/lib/pgsql/9.3/data`
+     - :file:`/var/lib/pgsql/9.6/data`

 Please see the instructions specific to your operating system.

 Windows
 -------

 .. note:: PostgreSQL is no longer available from Boundless Suite for Windows.
-These instructions will only apply if you have a PostgreSQL installation from an older version of Suite.
+These instructions will only apply if you have a PostgreSQL installation from an older version.
 If you are using the Boundless Suite virtual machine on Windows, log into the VM and follow the Ubuntu instructions.

 #.
 Open Windows Services (typically :menuselection:`Control Panel --> Administrative Tools --> Services` or :menuselection:`Start --> Run --> services.msc`) and stop the :guilabel:`OpenGeo PostgreSQL` service.